v4ish/Hawk-i/README.md

 # Hawk-i

-A Radar hack made for csgo with cpp
+A Radar hack made for csgo with c++

 There is no VAC Bypasser inbuilt, I highly recommend using a VAC Bypasser

 ### VAC STATUS: USE AT YOUR OWN RISK